CSUB's SEEDE Institute helps local teachers incorporate ethics, social-emotional learning in classrooms

 After the four-day institute, participants are then involved in a year-long coaching cycle.

-"Understanding that one-and-done workshops are not very effective, we engage in year-long cycles of couching, and that couching takes the form of asking the participant to create lesson plans that are SEEDE informed," Beck explained.
+"Understanding that one-and-done workshops are not very effective, we engage in year-long cycles of coaching, and that coaching takes the form of asking the participant to create lesson plans that are SEEDE informed," Beck explained.

 The two conduct in-classroom observations and provide feedback on ways teachers can improve or continue to use SEEDE-based concepts in their classrooms.